bobh0303/crashplan_tools/README.md

 # crashplan_tools
 Tools related to using Code42 CrashPlan

-## `tools/CheckExcludes.py`
+## `scripts/CheckExcludes.py`
 Searches a directory tree for files or folders that would be excluded from the new (Oct 2021) CrashPlan backup, outputing resultant list to STDOUT.

 The exclusion rules are built into the script but can be overridden with an external file.
 The file `data/exclusions_new.txt` contains the new global exclusion rules and matches the built-in list. `data/exclusions_8.2.txt` contains the previous global exclusion rules.

-NB: This tool does not following symlinks.
+NB: This script does not following symlinks.

 ```
 usage: CheckExclusions.py [-h] [-x EXCLUSIONS] folder